xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Environments

-Environments, represented as `scene_environment`, store the background illumination as a scene.
+Environments, represented as `environment_data`, store the background illumination as a scene.
 Environments have a frame, to rotate illumination, an emission term and an optional emission texture.
 The emission texture is an HDR environment map stored in a LatLon